 Lenders will also look at the volume of debt you currently have, weighing up if another loan could potentially leave you with too many repayments to handle.
 Additionally, lenders also take note of your monthly income and your average outgoings, so they can assess the likelihood that you can afford to repay a new loan.

-Lenders are obligated to ensure you are in a financially stable enough position to afford repayments, taking note of other outgoings such as mortgage payments and utility bills.
-This means that if you have a bad credit score, or already have large debts, you might only be approved if you accept a lower amount than you’ve applied for.
+Lenders are obligated to ensure you are financially stable enough to afford repayments, taking note of other outgoings such as mortgage payments and utility bills.
+This means if you already have large debts or are otherwise an unattractive prospect to lenders, you might only be approved if you accept a lower amount than you’ve applied for.

 One of the biggest considerations lenders keep in mind is how much you can feasibly afford to repay on a regular basis, but this is something you should also be looking into yourself to ensure the amount of money you’re asking for is within your means.